 Madhur Anand's debut book of prose This Red Line Goes Straight to Your Heart won the Governor General's Literary Award for Nonfiction.
 Her two collections of poetry, A New Index for Predicting Catastrophes and Parasitic Oscillations, were both finalists for the Trillium Book Award for Poetry.
 She is a full professor of ecology and sustainability at the University of Guelph.

-The competition for the 9th annual New Brunswick Book Awards is open.
+The competition for the ninth annual New Brunswick Book Awards is open.
 Traditionally published and self-published authors who have lived in the province for three of the last five years, including the award year (2023) are welcome to enter.
 The deadline for entries is December 1, 2023.

 The awards program is administered by the Writers’ Federation of New Brunswick (WFNB), which for more than 30 years has passionately supported the development of home-grown writers at all stages of development.